gwaredd/YamlDataAsset/README.md

   - 42
 ```

 The plugin uses the Unreal reflection system walk the properties and set the values.
-It is recursive, so it will work with nested structures and compound types.
+It is recursive, so it will work with nested structures, collections and compound types.

 ## Notes

 ### __uclass

-You can put `__uclass` property at the top of the file, to let the plugin know the class to use.
-If it exists it will not bring up the dialog box to choose from.
+You can put a `__uclass` property at the top of the file to let the plugin know the class to use.
+If the UDataAsset exists then it will skip the dialog box.
 For example:

 ```yaml
 __uclass: MyDataAsset